-Recommendation: We recommend that the County eliminate the cash deficits by borrowing from eligible funds with surplus cash balances under Minn.
+Recommendation: We recommend the County eliminate the cash deficits by borrowing from eligible funds with surplus cash balances under Minn.
 Stat. § 103E.655.
-Individual fund balance deficits may be eliminated by levying assessments pursuant to Minn.
+Fund deficits should be eliminated by levying assessments pursuant to Minn.
 Stat. § 103E.735, subd.
 1, which permits the accumulation of a surplus cash balance to provide for the repair and maintenance of the ditch systems.